 Another form of living donation is referred to as a ‘paired exchange’.

 This is when there are potential kidney donor/recipient pairs whose blood types are incompatible.
-The two recipients trade donors so that each recipient can receive a kidney with a compatible blood type.
+The two recipients trade donors so that each recipient can receive a kidney from a better match.

-People willing to join the Australian Paired Kidney Exchanges program (AKX) should discuss this with their kidney specialist.
+People willing to join the Australian and New Zealand Paired Kidney Exchange Program (ANZKX) should discuss this with their kidney specialist